tmar64/baltimore_crime_analysis/README.md

 As a Baltimore resident, crime is hard to ignore and impacts life for me and many others, this inspired me to do analysis on the data :)

+THIS WILL BE UPDATED FREQUENTLY AS I WORK ON IT

 ***

 ### IMPORT